polandballdb/polandballdb.github.io/README.md

-#Welcome to the Github portion of Polandball DB.
+## Welcome to the Github side of Polandball DB.

 Things of interest: